-Session II: Bangladesh Meteorological Department (BMD)
+Session V: Bangladesh Meteorological Department (BMD) (if available/exists)

-The facilitator should contact BMD, Bangladesh in advance and give an idea and schedule of the possible visit by the participants to the staff the BMD.
-The meeting should also be arranged with the Meteorologist of BMD, where participants could ask the questions and clear their doubts.
+The facilitator should contact BMD, Bangladesh in advance and give an idea and schedule of the possible visit by the participants to BMD.
+The meeting should also be arranged with Meteorologist of BMD, where participants could ask the questions and clear their concept.
 The other objectives of the visit to BMD are as follows.

-- 1. Know about activities involved in daily forecasting; - 2.
-Know the difference sources required to generate the daily forecasting; - 3.
-To know about the various activities and services of BMD.
+- 1.Know about activities involved in daily forecasting - 2.Know the difference sources required to generate the daily forecasting - 3.To know about the various products and services of BMD, Bangladesh